 There are intense periods of depression, anxiety and anger that a person is unable to control.

 Research suggests that about 1.4 percent of adults in the U.S. – just under 5 million people – coped with BPD in the last year.
+So BPD movies will not only help them understand more about the disorder, but also their family and friends too.

 1. Silver Linings Playbook (2012)